 - Yes.
 While we encourage doctors in our network to refer their patients to other network doctors, this may not always be possible.
 We recommend that you always confirm that the doctor is a member of our network.
 Likewise, if your doctor refers you to a hospital, please confirm that the hospital is part of our network.

 - Yes, you can self-refer and choose specialists without being referred by your doctor.

-- If your doctor does not currently participate in our network, you may submit a Provider Nomination form to have him/her considered.
+- If your doctor does not currently participate in our network, you may submit a Provider Nomination form to have them considered.
 Fill out the patient section and ask your doctor to complete the rest.
 After we receive the form, it can take up to six months for us to complete the review process.
-If you have questions, please call 202-833-4910 for assistance.
+If you have questions, please call 1-202-833-4910 for assistance.